bizzthemes/bizznis/lib/languages/README.md

 ###1.
 Download Poedit

 To be able to translate a theme, you’ll need a program called Poedit.
 It’s available for Windows, Mac and Linux.
-If you’re using Windows or Mac, you can download it here.
+If you’re using Windows or Mac, you can download it [here] (http://www.poedit.net/download.php).
 If you’re on Linux, get it through your distributions package distribution system.

 ###2.
 Edit the English .po file that came with this theme.